Susan Bies: Prior professional career

 Before becoming a member of the board, Bies was executive vice president for risk management and auditor at First Tennessee National Corporation (now listed as First Horizon National Corporation) in Memphis, Tennessee (1995–2001).
 From 1979 to 1995, she served in various other positions at First Tennessee, including executive vice president and chief financial officer, senior vice president and chief financial officer, senior vice president and treasurer, vice president for corporate development, tactical planning manager, and economist.

 Before joining First Tennessee, Bies was associate professor of economics, Rhodes College, Memphis, Tennessee (1977–79); assistant professor of economics, Wayne State University, Detroit, Michigan (1972–77); and chief regional and banking structure economist at the Federal Reserve Bank of St. Louis (1970–72).

 Bies has served as a fellow at the Federal Reserve Bank of Chicago (1969–70) and as a fellow at the Northwestern University Center for Urban Affairs (1968–69).

 Bies has been active in leadership positions for various organizations, including the Emerging Issues Task Force of the Financial Accounting Standards Board, the Committee on Corporate Reporting of the Financial Executives Institute, the End Users of Derivatives Association, the American Bankers Association, and the Bank Administration Institute.
 She has also served with numerous other business, professional, academic, civic, and charitable organizations including the American Economic Association, Institute of Management Accountants, International Women's Forum, Economic Association of Memphis, University of Memphis, Memphis Area Chamber of Commerce, Memphis Youth Initiative, and Memphis Partners.

 Comment on subprime mortgage crisis

 In December 2008, Bies said she thought that regulators had been caught by surprise by the rapid growth in volume of so-called subprime and adjustable-rate mortgages in the mid-2000s subprime mortgage crisis, and that she regretted there was not quicker action taken to protect borrowers.
 "When you get into people whose mortgage payments are taking half of their cash flow, they are in over their heads, and these loans should not have been sold to this customer base," she said, quoted in The New York Times.
 "This makes me sick when I see this happening."

 Joins Bank of America board

-Bies was named to the BofA Board in June 2009, as part of a government-encouraged restructuring of the board after the Financial crisis of 2007-2009 and U.S. Treasury Troubled Asset Relief Program (TARP) infusions into the bank.
+In June 2009, as part of a government-encouraged restructuring of the board after the 2008 financial crisis, Bies was named to the board of directors of Bank of America.